 2. They lead – knowing what it takes to shepherd others toward non-violence and kindness.

 3. They make it all happen.
 Youth members are fully the key to SAVE’s mission, and they are truly the ones that run the show.

-I think of my own incredible high school SAVE members.
-They recently visited a district elementary school to lead a day of activities to remind the younger kids how important it is to stand up, speak out, be kind, and prevent bullying.
-They were in charge once we arrived – leading the activities with kids, both fun-filled and meaningful, speaking from their hearts about their own experiences, and becoming the role models that only youth can be for other youth.
+Every year, our high school SAVE members visit district elementary schools to lead a day of activities reminding the younger kids how important it is to stand up, speak out, be kind, and prevent bullying.
+They lead the activities with kids, speaking from their hearts about their own experiences, and becoming the role models that only youth can be for other youth.
 Teachers and parents can tell young people again and again that bullying and violence are wrong, but it takes another young person to truly get that idea through to one.
 The best role models are the ones standing right next to us.

 Truly, it is the great privilege of an adult adviser to bring young people to a situation where they become the leaders.
 By giving them these opportunities, they are not only empowered, but they also inspire others.